waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v36.0 - Post-Critique Refactor)
+# Gem's Strategic Journal (v37.0 - Post-Reflection Refactor)

 ## I. Core Principles & Lessons Learned
 - **Post-Transition Protocol (MANDATORY):** After ANY map change, my IMMEDIATE FIRST ACTION is to check the Game State Information for my new `map_id` and coordinates.
 I MUST do this BEFORE taking any other action (moving, interacting, WKG logging).
 This is non-negotiable.